Cuban town avoided Hurricane Matthew's deadly fury with preparation

 Upon returning home, he found his cement balcony ripped off by the waves and washed through.
 They also took away his doors, windows and the building's wooden stairwell.

-Hernandez said volunteer civil defense members in the city near the eastern tip of Cuba went door to door, advising residents to evacuate.
+Hernandez said volunteer civil defence members in the city near the eastern tip of Cuba went door to door, advising residents to evacuate.

 Cuban state TV ran storm advisories on a loop and officials blared warnings from vehicles with loudspeakers.

-"The civil defense didn't rest ...
+"The civil defence didn't rest ...
 Thanks to that, no one died," Hernandez said.

 Locals sought to rescue whatever belongings they could find, setting them out in the street to dry.
 The promenade was strewn with clothes weighed down with rocks, mattresses, chairs and tables.